frederic-perez/AmE-dictionary/data/idioms.md

 __mover and shaker__ A person who wields power and influence; _“a shaker of traditional beliefs”; “movers and shakers in the business world”_
 __much obliged__ __1__ Indebted to someone for their generosity, kindness, or favor. _We are much obliged for all you have done on behalf of our father._ __2__ Thank you very much. _A: “Here’s your jacket, sir.”
 B: “Much obliged, son.”_
 __muddy the water(s)__ To introduce something, typically information, to an issue or situation that makes it less clear or more confusing.
+__mull over__ :dart: To ponder or consider something.
+A noun or pronoun can be used between “mull” and “over.” _I need some time to mull over the options before I pick one._
 __muscle memory__
 __mush (something) up__ To mash or crush something into a thick, soft pulp. _Make sure you mush up that banana before you give it to Katie—she’s still having trouble chewing solid food._
 __mushhead__ _slang_ A foolish, idiotic person; someone lacking basic intelligence or common sense. _Why they hired a mushhead like him to look after the accounts is beyond me!_